Deduplication

 // id = 'uuid-123' (same as existing action)

-Note: The function always returns a string (the action ID), whether it's a new action or an updated existing one.
+Note: The function always returns Promise<string>, whether it's a new action or an updated existing one.
+It never returns null.

 Implementation Details